forthy42/net2o/wiki/guidelines.md

 7. Dress and grow thy white facial hair accordingly to look authentic.

 8. Monitor thy caffeine level to avoid being too far into the sober side, eat enough pizza, go to bed late, and sleep long.
-Unless you are one of those early risers, then just stay quiet during your morning exercise.
+Unless thou arst one of those early risers, then just stay quiet during thy morning exercise.

 ## <s>Suggestions</s> _The End_